wradlib/wradlib/doc/migration.md

 #### Single metadata group

 The same way different metadata groups can be retrieved.
-Just require the wanted group with `group`-kwarg..
+Just require the wanted group with `group`-kwarg.

 #### Single Volume